 The next area of law for discussion is Banking.

-The Current Market: The decline of the banking sector over the last three years has been well-documented and for obvious reasons, banking lawyers were amongst the first to be hit by the recession.
-The past 2 years have seen banks increase their lending, and with law firms having been reduced their numbers over the past few years, banking teams have been very busy.
+The Current Market: The decline of the banking sector over 2008-2011 has been well-documented and for obvious reasons, banking lawyers were amongst the first to be hit by the recession.
+The past 2 years have seen banks increase their lending, and with law firms having reduced their numbers over the past few years, banking teams have been very busy.

 Is this a good career option?
 The recession has proven that the banking solicitor is vulnerable throughout the bad times, but on the flip-side during a buoyant market (or, indeed, a recovering market), you would be heavily utilised and quite nicely rewarded.
-In 2 or 3 years’ time, there could be a real shortage of banking solicitors who qualified around 2011-2013 making you a more valuable commodity to expanding practices.
+Already, there is a real shortage of banking solicitors who qualified around 2009-2013 making you a more valuable commodity to expanding practices.

-September 2013 opportunities: It is still very early to say how many NQ banking solicitor positions there will be internally and externally, but we would anticipate a real interest from certain larger law firms in available high-quality trainees looking to move from national or City firms.
+September 2014 opportunities: We would anticipate a number of vacancies (both internal and external) from certain larger law firms and a real interest in available high-quality trainees looking to move from national or City firms.

 If you would like to discuss this blog, have been thinking about a move or would just like some general advice about options in the market, please feel free to contact Terry Cape or Chris Clarke on 0113 2385965.

 CapeClarke is a leading niche legal recruitment consultancy operating across Leeds, Manchester, Sheffield, Newcastle, Liverpool and London.
 Please feel free to check out our priority legal vacancies by clicking here.
 Please note these legal vacancies are only a small selection of those we have been instructed on, so please get in touch if you do not see a role which looks suitable.